About toenail infection and fingernail infection

 Fingernail or toenail infections can be caused by fungus, bacteria or viruses.

-Fungal nail infections are the most common.
-They happen when fungus gets into the nail through small cracks in the nail or surrounding skin.
+Fungal nail infections happen when fungus gets into the nail through small cracks in the nail or surrounding skin.
 Fungal infection of the nail is called onychomycosis.
+It’s the most common type of nail infection.

 Nail infections are common in adults but are much less common in children.